[Hong Kong] How Japanese people can open an HSBC account [Memo]

 ○ Original passport

-* Written in English, Chinese, or Cantonese
+(must be written in English, Chinese, or Cantonese)

 ② Supplementary preparations (if any)

-I was able to pass HSBC's screening and open an account by preparing the items mentioned above, but it seems that you may be asked to present the following documents.
+I was able to pass HSBC's screening and open an account by preparing the items mentioned above, but it seems that you may be asked to present the following documents

-*Written in English, Chinese, or Cantonese
+*Must be written in English, Chinese, or Cantonese

-*Written in English, Chinese, or Cantonese
+*Must be written in English, Chinese, or Cantonese

-*Written in English, Chinese, or Cantonese
+*Must be written in English, Chinese, or Cantonese

 ③ Make a reservation to visit an HSBC branch (required)

-Even if you make a reservation in advance, the branch is often busy, so the account opening process takes approximately two hours.
+Even if you make a reservation in advance, the branch is often busy, so the account opening process takes approximately two hours

-HSBC branch reservation page | |
+| HSBC branch reservation page | |

-English version | https://www.eticketing.hsbc.com.hk/Ticket/Index/EN |
+| English version | https://www.eticketing.hsbc.com.hk/Ticket/Index/EN |

-Simplified Chinese version | https://www.eticketing.hsbc.com.hk/Ticket/Index/SC |
+| Simplified Chinese version | https://www.eticketing.hsbc.com.hk/Ticket/Index/SC |

-Text version | https://www.eticketing.hsbc.com.hk/Ticket/Index/TC |
+| Text version | https://www.eticketing.hsbc.com.hk/Ticket/Index/TC |

 What to do at an HSBC branch